jruels/ansible-best-practices/labs/access_lab/indext_new.md

 Connect to remote computer user ip address provided

 ## Windows
-Connect to remote computer user ip address provided
+Connect to remote computer with Remote Desktop with ip address provided

 ## All